What is the Re-Align Framework?

 SME businesses significantly impacted by COVID-19 may be able to benefit from a new framework that allows them to renegotiate their contracts.

-Called the Re-Align Framework, helps parties to selected contracts renegotiate the terms and conditions of these contracts, such as the purchase price or effective period of the contract.
+Called the Re-Align Framework, parties to selected contracts may use the framework to renegotiate the terms and conditions of these contracts, such as the purchase price or effective period of the contract.
 If parties are unable to come to a mutual agreement, the contract may be terminated.

 Parties are also exempted from paying early termination penalties under the Re-Align Framework.
 However, parties will remain liable for outstanding obligations.